 Findings

-• Just 3 of 11 talk shows displayed audience tweets on air; official party/leader accounts contributed only 969 tweets, and Grillo/M5S were almost wholly absent from the conversation.
+• Just 3 of 11 talk shows displayed tweets on screen; party/leader official accounts produced only 969 tweets, and Grillo/M5S were almost absent from these conversations.

 Connections